paul-hodor/getting-and-cleaning-data-project/README.md

 > Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-Prepration of the dataset is done with R script ```make_tidy.R```.
+Prepration of the dataset is done with R script ```run_analysis.R```.
 The script carries out the following transformations:

 * The training and test feature datasets are merged.